AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 * **Command Alias**: A shortened or alternate name for an existing command.

-* **Invalid (use case context)**: Refers to input or request errors such as wrong format, index out of range, missing required fields, or other validation failures.
+* **Invalid Input**: Refers to input or request errors such as wrong format, index out of range, missing required fields, or other validation failures.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**